jjacklee116/ajitjohnson.github.io/_posts/2019-03-24-replace-na-with-last-non-na-R.markdown

 Unfortunately, na.locf() only on columns.
 But what if you would want to apply it to rows?
 In this case, you can use an apply function to apply the na.locf() on all rows.

-{% highlight R %}
+{% highlight rconsole %}
-# We use data.frame because apply function returns a matrix
+## We use data.frame because apply function returns a matrix
 dat <- data.frame(t(apply(dat, 1, na.locf)))
 {% endhighlight %}